-Welcome to the Game Art Career Community
+Welcome to the Game Art Career Community!

 As a graduate with a degree in Game Art, you can pursue a variety of exciting careers in the gaming industry.
+Explore this page for resources on how to navigate the wide variety of careers available for Game Art students and alumni!

 What Can I Do With My Degree In Game Art?